SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Additional Experiments

-\subsection{Synthetic experiments}
+\subsection{Synthetic Experiments}

-In this section, we provide additional details on the synthetic experiments and further discussion on the results.
+In this section, we provide additional details on the synthetic experiments and provide further experiment results.

 In all of our experiments, we generate $X_i\in \mathbb{R}^{p}$ from a mixture of $K=3$ latent distributions.
-Specifically, we first generate $X_i$ from a multinomial distribution, $mX_i \sim \mathrm{Multinomial}(m, \sum_{k\in [K]}W_i(k)\zeta_k)$ with $W_i=w_i$ fixed and total count $m=1000$.
-For each sample in the training and calibration sets, we generate $W_i\sim Dir([2,1,1])$ and randomly shuffle the elements to create a distribution that is more symmetric across vertices.
+Specifically, we first generate $X_i$ from a multinomial distribution, $mX_i \sim \mathrm{Multinomial}(N, \sum_{k\in [K]}W_i(k)\zeta_k)$ with $W_i=w_i$ fixed and total count $N=1000$.
+For each sample in the training and calibration sets, we generate $W_i\sim \mathrm{Dir}([2,1,1])$ and randomly shuffle the elements to create a distribution that is more symmetric across vertices.
 Here, the density is higher in the central part of the simplex.
 For test samples, we generate from the same distribution but do not shuffle, to create a high concentration near one vertex of the 2-dimensional simplex (Figure~\ref{fig:density}).
-In this setting, we aim to see whether each conformal method can guarantee 0.9 coverage in boundaries (areas close to one vertex).
-We sample the latent component $\zeta_k \in \mathbb{R}^{p}$ from a uniform distribution and normalize it so that $\sum_{j\in[p]}\zeta_{k}(j)=1 $ for each $k \in [K]$.
-We estimate $\pi(X_i)=\mathbb{E}[W_i\mid X_i]$ with pLSI (Section~\ref{sec: topic modeling}) and use $\hat{\pi}(X_i)$ as inputs of SpeedCP, CondCP, and RLCP.
-The response $Y_i$ is generated from a nonlinear function of $Y_i\sim N(\sin(2\pi\cdot W_i(1))+ (W_i(2))^2+W_i^\top\eta, 0.1^2)$ and $\eta_j\sim Unif(1,10)$ for $j=1,2,3$ and normalized.
-We report our results based on 50 independent runs of data generation.
-At each run, we split the data into 400 training points, 400 calibration points, and 200 test points.